aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-05-xorbits-summary.md

-The general workflow of a program accelerated with `Xorbits` is that API calls are collected into a graph until a method that triggers computation (or an explicit request for compution) is encountered.
+The general workflow of a program accelerated with `Xorbits` is that API calls are collected into a graph until a method that triggers computation (or an explicit request for computation) is encountered.
 At that point, the `Xorbits` runtime optimizes the graph, chunks execution (partitions input data/operators into per-logical-thread operations), and executes.
 There seemed to be three main contributions the paper focused on.